meg-simula/meg-simula.github.io/index.md

 and Deputy Director of the [K. G. Jebsen Centre for Brain Fluid Research](https://www.med.uio.no/klinmed/forskning/sentre/kg-jebsen-hjerneveske/index.html).

-My research spans applied mathematics, scientific computing and computational physiology, targeting frontier research both in computational mathematics and in the neurosciences.
+My research spans applied mathematics , scientific computing and computational physiology, targeting frontier research both in computational mathematics and in the neurosciences.
 For publications and bio, see Marie E. Rognes at [Google